pu2clr/pu2clr/README.md

-- Hi, I’m Ricardo Caratti
-- I’m interested in Computational Thinking and maker moviment
-- I am a researcher in the field of educational technology at the Federal University of Ceará.
-- I’m currently learning how to teach people to solve problems using Computational Thinking approach.
-- How teachers understand Computational Thinking is the main topic of my research.
+Hello, my name is Ricardo Caratti, and my academic and professional journey revolves around the intriguing fields of Computational Thinking and the maker movement.
+Currently, I am dedicated to research in educational technology at the Federal University of Ceará.
+My focus is on learning and developing methods to teach individuals how to effectively solve problems using a Computational Thinking approach.
+The crux of my research delves into understanding how educators perceive and integrate Computational Thinking into their teaching methodologies.
+This exploration is fundamental to my goal of enhancing problem-solving skills through educational technology.